 We descended into the valley’s meadow and due to its high altitude we saw a completely different vegetation than the base of the mountain.
 Small sparsely staggered “trees,” which barely broke a foot in height, large rock piles, and moss covered the alpine floor.
 Our guide offered insights into their growing conditions and spoke to the history of the Rocky Mountains, pointing out fossils that were once living creatures in the ocean bed that was previously here.

 Coming up the other side of the valley offered another viewpoint of the mountain range.
 It was surprising to see how much your view could change within a few hours of hiking around.
 After a good few hours of exploring and learning about the Rockies it was time to call the helicopter back.
 We descended back to town with a new found sense of accomplishment having explored the rugged ridgeline.

 How to Book

-Book your own heli-hiking adventure through Rockies Heli, a locally owned company that bases their trips from Kananaskis or along the Icefields Parkway; Canadian Mountain Holidays (CMH), the largest heli-ski operator in the world with multi-day trips guided by ACMG guides; White Mountain Adventures and Alpine Helicopters, for day trips guided by a local expert with add-on flightseeing options; or Canadian Rockies Alpine Hiking specializing in custom trips.
+Book your own heli-hiking adventure through Rockies Heli, a locally owned heli company; Canadian Mountain Holidays (CMH), with multi-day trips guided by ACMG guides; White Mountain Adventures and Alpine Helicopters, for day trips guided by a local expert with add-on flightseeing options; or Canadian Rockies Alpine Hiking specializing in custom trips.

 Depending on the trip you choose you can experience glaciers, peaks, alpine lakes, backcountry luxury lodges, wildlife, and waterfalls.
 Other adventures like heli-camping, heli-fishing, heli-yoga, heli-skiing, heli-weddings are also available.
 Inquire with individual companies for more information.